-The sustainability committee consists of Shaun Murphy, Abigail Blunt (director designate), David Matthews, Oliver Graham (the CEO of Metal Beverage Packaging and director designate) and John Sadlier (the Group's Chief Sustainability Officer), with Shaun Murphy serving as the chair of the sustainability committee.
+The sustainability committee consists of Shaun Murphy, Abigail Blunt, Oliver Graham, David Matthews and John Sadlier (the Group's Chief Sustainability Officer), with Shaun Murphy serving as the chair of the sustainability committee.
 The meetings of the sustainability committee will be attended by the CEO's of Metal Beverage Packaging Europe and Americas and Glass Packaging Europe and North America as well as our Corporate Development and Investor Relations Director, our Chief Procurement Officer, our Chief Risk Officer and our Chief Human Resources Officer.
 The sustainability committee, among other matters:

-• assists the board of directors in fulfilling its oversight responsibility for the Company's environmental and social sustainability objectives;

-- makes recommendations to the board of directors relating to environmental and social sustainability matters; - develops and oversees the implementation of a sustainability strategy; and - advises the board of directors periodically with regard to current and emerging environmental and social sustainability developments
+- assists the board of directors in fulfilling its oversight responsibility for the Company's environmental and social sustainability objectives; - makes recommendations to the board of directors relating to environmental and social sustainability matters; - develops and oversees the implementation of a sustainability strategy; and - advises the board of directors periodically with regard to current and emerging environmental and social sustainability developments